WHEN, WHERE AND HOW MUCH?

 What do I get for taking part?

-Everyone in Dublin, Cork, Belfast, and London gets a cool flashing armband, a goody bag, and bottle of water (when you finish!), chip timing with a text to confirm your result, and a certificate of completion.
+Everyone in Dublin, Cork, Belfast, and London gets a cool flashing armband, a finisher’s medal, refreshments, chip timing with a text to confirm your result, and a certificate of completion.
 As well as a great atmosphere and being a vital part of a global movement sweeping round the world on one night to raise awareness of paralysis and the Trust’s mission to cure paralysis in our lifetime.

 Explaining your entry fee